Turn2us

 Turn2us is a trading name for Elizabeth Finn Care, a charity registered in England and Wales, and in Scotland that helps people living in poverty in the UK.
-Turn2us provides information and support about welfare benefits and charitable grants through an accessible website and a freephone helpline.
+Turn2us provides information and support about welfare benefits and charitable grants through an accessible website.

 In May 2015 Turn2us was integrated with former parent charity Elizabeth Finn Care with both brands coming under the Turn2us banner.
 The charity Turn2us is registered in England and Wales: 207812 and Scotland: SC040987.

 Aims

 Over 14 million people currently live in poverty in the UK, including 4.5 million children.
 Turn2us was set up to respond to this need.

-The charity has six core objectives: